hos-b/cpp-ref/README.md

     pd = dynamic_cast<Derived*>(pbb); // produces nullptr
 }
 ```
-even though both are pointers of type Base*, pba actually points to an object of type Derived, while pbb points to an object of type Base.
-Therefore, when their respective type-casts are performed using dynamic_cast, pba is pointing to a full object of class Derived, whereas pbb is pointing to an object of class Base, which is an incomplete object of class Derived.
+even though both are pointers of type Base*, pba actually points to an object of type Derived, while pbb points to an object of type Base. therefore, when their respective type-casts are performed using `dynamic_cast`, pba is pointing to a full object of class Derived, whereas pbb is pointing to an object of class Base, which is an incomplete object of class Derived.

-If dynamic_cast is used to convert to a reference type and the conversion is not possible, an exception of type bad_cast is thrown instead. dynamic_cast can also perform the other implicit casts allowed on pointers: casting null pointers between pointers types (even between unrelated classes), and casting any pointer of any type to a void* pointer.
+if `dynamic_cast` is used to convert to a reference type and the conversion is not possible, an exception of type bad_cast is thrown instead. `dynamic_cast` can also perform the other implicit casts allowed on pointers: casting null pointers between pointers types (even between unrelated classes), and casting any pointer of any type to a `void*`.

 Google style suggests avoiding dynamic casts.
 #### static_cast
-static_cast can perform conversions between pointers to related classes, not only upcasts (from pointer-to-derived to pointer-to-base), but also downcasts (from pointer-to-base to pointer-to-derived).
-No checks are performed during runtime to guarantee that the object being converted is in fact a full object of the destination type.
+`static_cast` can perform conversions between pointers to related classes, not only upcasts (from pointer-to-derived to pointer-to-base), but also downcasts (from pointer-to-base to pointer-to-derived). no checks are performed during runtime to guarantee that the object being converted is in fact a full object of the destination type.
 Therefore, it is up to the programmer to ensure that the conversion is safe.
-On the other side, it does not incur the overhead of the type-safety checks of dynamic_cast.
+On the other side, it does not incur the overhead of the type-safety checks of `dynamic_cast`.
 ```cpp
 class Base {};
 class Derived: public Base {};